Lonesome Dove: Reception

 Lonesome Dove was the winner of the 1986 Pulitzer Prize in Fiction, and received favorable reviews.
 In The New York Times, Nicholas Lemann praised the novel as "thrilling and almost perfectly realized," calling it "the great cowboy novel".
 Writing for The Washington Post, Noel Perrin praised the dialogue and the breadth of the plot, viewing each scene as "freshly realized".
-Perin, however, criticized some characters as one-dimensional and only briefly used.
+Perrin, however, criticized some characters as one-dimensional and only briefly used.

 McMurtry himself eventually expressed dissatisfaction with the popularity of the novel, particularly after the miniseries adaptation.
 In the preface to the 2000 edition, he wrote: "It's hard to go wrong if one writes at length about the Old West, still the phantom leg of the American psyche.
-I thought I had written about a harsh time and some pretty harsh people, but to the public at large, I had produced something nearer to an idealization; instead of a poor man's Inferno, filled with violence, faithlessness' and betrayal, I had actually delivered a kind of Gone with the Wind of the West, a turnabout I'll be mulling over for a long, long time."
+I thought I had written about a harsh time and some pretty harsh people, but to the public at large, I had produced something nearer to an idealization; instead of a poor man's Inferno, filled with violence, faithlessness, and betrayal, I had actually delivered a kind of Gone with the Wind of the West, a turnabout I'll be mulling over for a long, long time."

 Assessing the novel's cultural legacy in 2019, Nasrullah Mambrol was more sympathetic than the author's self-assessment.
 "What McMurtry did was to reinvent the Western novel by taking its basic elements and elevating them to the level of epic."
 He reached "the height of his powers" with Lonesome Dove.

-Stephen King also states that Lonesome Dove is his favorite book of all time.
+President Barack Obama awarded McMurtry with a National Humanities Medal in 2015, noting that readers of Lonesome Dove "found out something essential about their own souls, even if they'd never been out West or been on a ranch".
+Stephen King has described Lonesome Dove as his favorite book of all time.

-Adaptation
+Adaptations

+CBS miniseries

 A television miniseries adaptation produced by Motown Productions was broadcast on CBS in 1989, starring Robert Duvall as Augustus McCrae and Tommy Lee Jones as Woodrow F. Call.
 The series was a commercial and critical success.

+Netflix series

+In February 2025, it was reported that Teton Ridge Entertainment had acquired the rights of Lonesome Dove novel series for future television and film adaptations.

+In May 2026, Netflix greenlit Lonesome Dove, which is envisioned as an ongoing series adaptation of the novel.
+It was officially confirmed by the streamer in September 2026.
+Zoe Kazan and Jeb Stuart serve as co-showrunners and writers.
+They are also executive producers alongside Thomas Tull, Jillian Share and Jen Gorton of Teton Ridge Entertainment; Jon Jashni; Larry McMurtry’s creative partner Diana Ossana; and Curtis McMurtry of the McMurtry Estate.